student-IH-labs-and-stuff/BEES-DAFT-MAY21/Projects/Mid_Bootcamp/Data_Thieves.md

 ## Requirements & Deliverables
 The **mandatory** requirements that this project needs to satisfy are:
 * The project must be planned.
 That is why creating a Kanban board is important.
 You can find a template for Trello [here](https://trello.com/b/3KyyUMZa/collab-project).
 Remember that you **CAN'T CODE** until your project is planned.
-* Your repository must be clean and organized; this means that it must include a *.gitignore* file and a README file and also have a functional file structure that is easy to navigated
+* Your repository must be clean and organized; this means that it must include a README file and also have a functional file structure that is easy to navigated
 * The project needs to be presented to your colleagues on friday Jul 2nd.

 The **mandatory** deliverables that you must submit are: